VoinzzZ/VoinzzZ/README.md

-# Hey there! 👋 I'm Antony K.n
+# Hey there! 👋 I'm Antony Kurniawan

 ## 🚀 Tech Explorer

 🔥 Passionate about creating mobile apps and building modern web experiences.
-🌱 Currently exploring Flutter, React.js, and UI/UX design principles.
+🌱 Currently exploring React Native, React, Node.js, TypeScript, and UI/UX design principles.
 💡 Goal: Deliver smooth user experiences, grow as a full-stack developer, and build apps that people love to use.

 ## 🛠️ Tech Stack